ENR Honors Two Parkhill Employees as Top Young Professionals

 Daniel is an Associate and licensed professional engineer at Parkhill and an expert in water and wastewater treatment for industries and municipalities.
 His experience includes the design of several reverse osmosis plants, arsenic treatment plants, facultative lagoons, and activated sludge systems.
 Daniel’s recent project experience includes an award-winning reverse osmosis plant in Wheeler, Texas; a new wastewater treatment plant in Anton, Texas; and a new headworks facility in Big Spring, Texas.
 Daniel desires to discover the optimal solution to a client’s current and future treatment needs.

 Ryan is an Associate and licensed architect who has spent time working in the Federal, K-12 Education, Church and the Community Practice areas.
 Ryan’s recent projects include extensive work with the Department of Defense at Lackland AFB, Fort Sam Houston and Randolph AFB in San Antonio, Lucius D. Clay Kaserne in Wiesbaden, Germany, and Kadena AB in Okinawa Japan.
 Ryan manages projects across the U.S. for the USDA AMS Cotton and Tobacco Division.
-He also has experience managing projects at Trinity School of Midland, The City of Perryton, and recently the Rawls College of Business Administration addition at Texas Tech University.
+He also has experience managing projects at the award-winning Trinity School of Midland, The City of Perryton, and recently the award-winning Rawls College of Business Administration addition at Texas Tech University.